arubet/Prospector/README.md

 # Prospector
 Gibson's Prospector Solitaire
-I commited to wrong respoitory, made a copy of work and sent it to this one
+I commited to wrong wrongfully, made a copy of work and sent it to this one